Flokey82/go_gens/README.md

 This package provides a simple implementation of the marching squares algorithm for illustrative purposes for now.

-### genpotion: Potion generator / Alchemy

-This package implements a simple alchemy system similar to the potion crafting systems found in the Elder Scrolls games.

 ### genreligion: Religion generator

 This is based on Azgaars Fantasy Map Generator.